 The solution: Make bedtime a priority.
 A predictable, calming bedtime routine is key to a good night's sleep.

 Avoid active play and electronic devices, which are stimulating.
 You might give your child a bath and read stories.
 Talk about the day.
 Play soothing bedtime music.
 Then tuck your child into bed drowsy but awake and say good night.

 Experiment to find what works best for you — but once you settle on a routine, follow it every night.
 This will help your child know what to expect and establish healthy sleep patterns.

 The problem: Your child doesn't want to go to bed

 The scenario: It's bedtime, but your child wants to stay up.

-The solution: If your child can hear talking, laughing, or sounds from electronics, it's easy to see how he or she would want to stay up.
-To ease the transition to bedtime, keep things quiet during the hour before bedtime.
-Put away mobile devices, video games and toys.
-Turn off the TV and any computers.
-Dim the lights.
-Limit the entire family to quiet activities, such as reading or doing puzzles.
+The solution: If your child can hear talking, laughing or sounds from electronics, it's easy to see how he or she would want to stay up.
+To ease the transition to bedtime, turn off or put away electronics and keep things quiet around bedtime.
 Sleep might be more appealing if everyone slows down before bedtime.

 The problem: Your child won't fall asleep alone

 The scenario: Your child needs you to stay in the room until he or she falls asleep.